livepeer/merkle-earnings-cli/README.md

 ### `mearnings -ve <address>`

 Verifies that an address and its earnings are part of the Merkle tree.
 This requires a local merkle tree (`earningsTree.JSON` to be present in the root of the folder) to generate the necessary proofs that are then verified on-chain.

-### `mearnings -c <keystoreFile>`

-Claims earnings using the snapshot mechanic up until the snapshot round.
-Requires the path to your keystore file as an argument after which you will be prompted for your password.

-This requires a local merkle tree (`earningsTree.JSON` to be present in the root of the folder) to generate the necessary proofs that are then verified on-chain.

 ## FAQ